 The Whitney Museum of American Art exists primarily to host the works of new artists, especially living artists.
-It is located one block east of Central Park on Madison Avenue and 75th Street, though its original location was in Greenwich Village.
-It is open Wednesday through Sunday and is closed on Thanksgiving, Christmas, and New Year's Day.
-Admission is $16, though it is reduced to $12 for guests between the ages of 19 and 25, seniors, and full-time students.
-Admission is free for guests under 18 and members.
+Their new location is 99 Gansevoort St, New York, NY 10014 It was until recently, located one block east of Central Park on Madison Avenue and 75th Street.
+It is open Monday 10:30-6pm, Tuesday closed, Wednesday 10:30-6pm Thursday - Saturday 10:30-10pm and Sunday 10:30-6pm.
+The museum is closed on Thanksgiving, Christmas, and New Year's Day.
+Admission is $22 for adults, $seniors and students $18.